einrob/VDT/vdt.md

 ## Testing and tuning

-Because the processing of the video streams takes quite a time I tuned the the architecture and parameters on some difficult frames of the video.
+Because the processing of the video stream takes quite a time I tuned the architecture and parameters on some difficult frames of the video.
 I did not plan to use that much of frames, so it happend that the images are not loaded in a loop from disk.
-I am sorry for about scrolling!! :)
+I am sorry for the scrolling!! :)

 ```python